UPB: Universal Powerline Bus

 delete link "name of link unit" from unit "name of UPB Direct unit"

-but these are preliminary in the current build.
-The units in question must be manually placed in setup mode prior to issuing the command and there is so far no interface to managing links.
-Once I get some feedback as to how people want to use the system though all this will be filled in. it is no longer necessary to manually put the units into setup mode, as long as the network password for the unit is filled in XTension will place them into setup mode prior to sending the add or delete link commands.
+It is no longer necessary to manually put the units into setup mode, as long as the network password for the unit is filled in XTension will place them into setup mode prior to sending the add or delete link commands.

 UPB Devices and Discussion